Battlestations: Midway: Demo

 A multiplayer demo was released on the Xbox Live Marketplace on January 18, 2007.
 The PC demo was followed shortly on January 26 and the Mac OS X demo released on July 24, 2008.
 The demos contained the multiplayer map Battle of Solomon Islands, which supported up to 8 players.
 The PC demo worked only for LAN play.
 Players could disconnect frequently when attempting to play via the internet.
 The Xbox 360 demo functioned correctly via Xbox Live online play at the time.

 Downloadable content

 Eidos released the "Iowa Mission Pack" on the Xbox Live Marketplace on March 28, 2003.
 This update included several new ship models, as well as the "Raid on Truk" ship challenge and the "Battle of Sibuyan Sea" multiplayer map.
 It is also preserved and available for the PC version via Mod DB and other place(s).
 A patch has been released for the PC version.

+Re-Release on the Xbox

+The game can be purchased from the Xbox digital store and played on Xbox One and Xbox Series consoles thanks to the Xbox backwards compatibility program.